Selling Your Company

 Jim Peddle, President, Playbook Corporate Advisory, Inc.

-Steps to follow when selling your business
+Steps to follow when selling your company

-Timing, valuation, listing & Marketing
+Timing, valuation, listing & Marketing when selling your company

 The first step in selling your business is to gather the information necessary in order for us to properly assess whether you will successfully be able to list, go to market and sell your company.
 It's a well known statistic that up to 90% of companies never sell once marketed for sale.
 Using a business broker increases the chances to just over 40%.
 At Playbook Advisory, our goal is to close upwards of 80% of our listings and for our Sellers to achieve a sales price of 86-92% of the original listing price.